zhaziragaripolla/SPM_tutorial/README.md

 # SPM_tutorial

-An introduction to Swift Package Manager.
+An introduction to Swift Package Manager (https://www.raywenderlich.com/1993018-an-introduction-to-swift-package-manager).

 # How to use
 1. Clone the repo